 When you get your Zoom account, go the ‘Settings’ menu to choose which features you would like to enable.
 We have summarised some of the key features that you might want to use:

-Host and Participant video: video is key feature on Zoom, it makes the communication all the better – we strongly suggest you use these features.
+Host and Participant video: video is a key feature on Zoom, it makes the communication all the better – we strongly suggest you use these features.

 Audio type: the Computer Audio option allows people to join via a device connected to the internet.
 The Telephone option allows people to dial in on a normal phone line.
-You can set the default to whatever you want, this default setting can be changed for individual meetings when setting them up (see Setting up meetings below)
+You can set the default to whatever you want, this default setting can be changed for individual meetings when setting them up (see Setting up meetings below).

-Require a password: your Zoom account will be defaulted so that anyone joining a meeting requires a password – we suggest you keep this setting as it is (see Security below)
+Require a password: your Zoom account will be defaulted so that anyone joining a meeting requires a password – we suggest you keep this setting as it is (see Security below).

 Chat and Private Chat: you can have a chat bar for participants to send written messages to everyone or someone else privately.
 This is a useful feature for helping to sort out any sound issues you might have, sharing links, and generally managing the meeting.
 Read the Zoom guidance on chat.

 Co-host: whoever owns the account and sets-up the meeting will be the host.
-You can also assign co-hosts, this is especially useful if you are using rooms (see below) as it means a co-host can manage a breakout room.
+You can also assign co-hosts, this is especially useful if you are using breakout rooms (see below) as it means a co-host can manage a breakout room.
 Read the Zoom guidance on Hosting and co-hosting meetings.

 Polling: host and co-hosts can set up poll questions in meetings – this can be very handy for committee votes, among other things.
 Read the Zoom guidance on Polling for meetings.